Supported housing is accommodation for people who are aged 60 and over, who can live on their own but who would like to have support close by.

 Some of these charges may not apply to you if you live in a dispersed scheme or bungalow, but still have a supported housing officer.

-Window cleaning will be provided by an in-house team for 2019-20.
-The service will include all windows in the scheme.
-The windows will be cleaned at least six times a year.
-Any queries about this service can be emailed to firstname.lastname@example.org.
+Window cleaning is provided by an in-house team.
+The service includes all windows in the scheme.
+The windows will be cleaned at least four times a year.
+Any queries about this service can be emailed to email@example.com.

 The housing cleaning service visits supported housing schemes and cleans the communal areas on a regular basis.
 All sites should be left clean following each visit.
 Any queries about this service can be emailed to firstname.lastname@example.org.

-If CCTV has been installed in a supported housing scheme there will be a service charge to cover the annual maintenance of the system.
-For some schemes, this is a new service so it will be an additional charge and will not have been on your annual rent letter in 2018-19.
+If CCTV has been installed in a supported housing scheme, there will be a service charge to cover the annual maintenance of the system.
+For some schemes, this is a new service so it will be an additional charge and will not have been on your previous

 Some of our blocks have door entry systems that need annual maintenance and may need repairs from time to time.
 If you live in a block with a door entry system, the charge will cover any maintenance and repairs we have to carry out.